mutugi001/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists - script that lists all files in different directories 12-file_type -  prints the type of the file named 13-symbolic_link - Create a symbolic link
+14-copy_html - copies all the HTML files from the current working directory to the parent of the working directory